SumoLogic/sumologic-documentation/docs/csa/audit-and-compliance.md

 #### Step 1: Centralize data collection

-Capture and collect a wide range of organizational data from wherever it originates, to empower you to monitor and learn from it.
+Capture and collect a wide range of organizational data from wherever it originates, and centralize in a [data lake](/docs/csa/data-lakes/) for speed and effectiveness of analysis.

 #### Step 2: Increase visibility